UC-Davis-molecular-computing/scadnano/README.md

 ## Navigation and control

 **Navigation:** The side view and main view can both be navigated by using the mouse wheel/two-finger scroll gesture to zoom in and out, and clicking and dragging the background to pan.
+The zoom speed can be controlled under the View menu.
 It is currently unsupported to [navigate entirely by keyboard](https://github.com/UC-Davis-molecular-computing/scadnano/issues/42) or to [navigate only by clicking](https://github.com/UC-Davis-molecular-computing/scadnano/issues/91).

 **Undo/redo:**
 Pressing Ctrl+Z will undo the last action that changed the design.